Skip to main content

 Latest developments

-In the First Committee of the UN General Assembly in October 2023, Estonia said that it ‘shares the ultimate goal of a world without nuclear weapons’ and continues to advocate for the so-called progressive approach to nuclear disarmament, pursued ‘in a realistic and responsible way’.
-It also criticised Russia’s decision to place nuclear weapons on the territory of Belarus.1
+In the First Committee of the UN General Assembly in October 2024, Estonia said that it ‘shares the ultimate goal of a world without nuclear weapons’, which should be ‘pursued in a realistic and responsible way’.2

 Recommendations